Seven Stars Cruise Train – the unique way to travel through Japan’s Kyushu Island

 Cocktails at the bar accompanied by the pianist and violinist led into a gastronomic evening, that ended with an extraordinary performance by a musician who joined the train as we pulled into Nagasaki station.

-The musician wowed us a performance using a two-string bowed called an ‘Er-hu’; it is known as a Chinese violin.
+The musician wowed us a performance using a two-string bow called an ‘Er-hu’; it is known as a Chinese violin.
 But instead of being held horizontally from the shoulder, she held it vertically from her waist.

-Breakfast was probably the most striking meal for me, as I opted to enjoy a traditional Japanese start to the day – an appetising tray of delicacies from Bungo, in the Oita prefecture, in the north east of Kyushu.
+Breakfast was probably the most striking meal for me, as I opted to enjoy a traditional Japanese start to the day – an appetising tray of delicacies from Bungo, in the Oita prefecture, in the northeast of Kyushu.

 Small servings in tiny ebony boxes, bamboo cups and woven baskets included vegetables, pressed with salmon; a small rolled omelette; grilled mackerel; deep-fried tofu; miso soup; boiled beef; rice; pickles – and finally a precisely prepared boiled egg.
 What a beautiful start to the day!